gustavosbarroso/Solaris/README.md

 ## 📖 Overview

-**Solaris** is an interdisciplinary engineering project focused on the development of a low-cost solar thermal oven capable of converting solar radiation into usable thermal energy.

-The project integrated concepts from:

-* Engineering Physics
-* Applied Mathematics
-* Mechanical Engineering
-* Heat Transfer
-* Renewable Energy Systems
-* Computational Modeling
+**Solaris** was an interdisciplinary project developed by undergraduate students from Engineering Physics, Applied Mathematics, and Mechanical Engineering.

-The development process combined theoretical analysis, numerical simulations, prototype construction, and experimental validation to investigate the feasibility of solar concentration for food-heating applications.
+The project aimed to investigate the use of concentrated solar energy as a low-cost and sustainable solution for food heating applications.

+By combining theoretical analysis, prototype development, and experimental testing, the team explored how accessible materials could be used to create a functional solar thermal system.

 ---